5930486521-ST/job-quest-intern-2018/README.md

 A1:
 There are 2 parts:
-   1. Server: For REST, you define url and method of request then specify the response form.
-While GrapghQL, you have to define schema of each data set and define what parameter to recieve for each request method.
+   1. Server: For REST, you define URL and method of the request then specify the response form.
+While GrapghQL, you have to define schemas of each data set and define what parameter to receive for each request method.
-   2. Client: For REST, you have to send the request through URL, and you will get response in the same form which defined form sever.
+   2. Client: For REST, you have to send the request through URL, and you will get a response in the same form which defined form sever.
 While GraphQL, you can request data set and response form for data to respond.

 Q2: Please explain how javascript benefits from cross-platform development

 A2:
   Many crossing-platform for javascript, can make javascript more popular, and always improve itself.
-As an developer, you can develop the whole bunch of code/logic with only using javascript.
+As a developer, you can develop the whole bunch of code/logic with only using javascript.
 For example, you can use React.js framework for the front-end logic, and use Node.js framework as the back-end logic.

 Q3: What do you expect to get during an internship at TakeMeTour?

 A3: <insert your answer here>
-  1. To improve my technical skills in developer from the real-life situation.
+  1. To improve my technical skills in being a developer from a real-life situation.
-  2. To enhance the communication, co-operative or other soft skills to better in collaborating with companion.
+  2. To enhance the communication, co-operative or other soft skills to better in collaborating with companions.
   3. To grasp how startup company works, how they improve or motivate themselves. (  I'm really interested in this field and really want to be a part of it :) )

 ## Submitting